TIBCOSoftware/snappydata/docs/aqp_aws.md

 ![Example](./Images/sde_exampledatausingSnappyDataScala.png)

-* Apache Zeppelin allows you to dynamically creates input fields.
+* Apache Zeppelin allows you to dynamically create input fields.
 To create a text input field, use `${fieldname}`.
 In this example, the input forms are, ` ${taxiin=60} or taxiout > ${taxiout=60}`

 ![Dynamic Form](Images/aqp_dynamicform.png)

 <a id="Monitoring"></a>
-##Monitoring the SnappyData Cluster ##
+##Monitoring the SnappyData Cloud Cluster ##
- You can monitor the SnappyData cluster using GemFire XD Pulse Console and the Apache Spark Console.
+ You can monitor the SnappyData cluster using SnappyData Pulse Console and the Apache Spark Console.
 The monitoring tools enable you to observe and record the performance and the activities on the SnappyData cluster.

-The GemFire XD Pulse Console provides a graphical dashboard which helps you monitor vital, real-time health and performance of SnappyData clusters, members and tables.
+The SnappyData Pulse Console provides a graphical dashboard which helps you monitor vital, real-time health and performance of SnappyData clusters, members and tables.
 It provides information on the health, operational and configuration data, system alerts, CPU, disk and memory usage, throughput performance and statistics for system members like locators, leads, stores/servers, connected clients etc.
 It also displays data information for various tables created in the cluster on different nodes/members along with their statistics.

 The Apache Spark Console displays useful information about SnappyData.
 This includes, a list of scheduler stages and tasks, summary of tables and memory usage.

 ####Accessing the Console####
-To access the Pulse or Spark console from the Apache Zeppelin notebook:
+To access the SnappyData Pulse or Apache Spark console from the Apache Zeppelin notebook:

 1. Click on the **Pulse** or  **Spark UI** link provided in the paragraph.
 ![Launch Spark ](./Images/aws_pulsespark.png)
-2. For the Pulse console, enter the default login credentials "admin" as both the user name and password.
+2. For the SnappyData Pulse console, enter the default login credentials "admin" as both the user name and password.
 3. Once you have logged in, you can start monitoring SnappyData cluster.
-For console specific information, please refer to the GemFire XD Pulse or Apache Spark documentation.

 ##Approximation Technique using Sampling##
 In a database context, the process that derives information that is available in the database is called query processing.